Vietnam.vn - Nền tảng quảng bá Việt Nam

 As a young man, Mr. Quan understands that applying machinery and science and technology to production will bring sustainable efficiency.
 Therefore, Mr. Quan invested in a machine to mix raw materials and pack mushrooms, a steam sterilization and disinfection oven, etc.

-"After packing the mushroom bags, they must be put in an autoclave to sterilize and disinfect for at least 6 hours to meet standards.
+"After packing the mushroom bags, they must be put in an autoclave to sterilize and steam for at least 6 hours to meet standards.
 When growing oyster mushrooms, in addition to regularly watering to ensure temperature and humidity, sterilizing the mushroom bags is extremely important," Mr. Quan shared.

-Each bag of oyster mushrooms can be harvested for about 6-12 times, each time 15-20 days apart, with a yield of 0.4-0.5kg of mushrooms per bag.
-After deducting costs, each bag of oyster mushrooms yields a profit of 10,000-12,000 VND.
+Each bag of oyster mushrooms can be harvested for about 6-12 times, each time 15-20 days apart, yielding 0.4-0.5kg of mushrooms per bag.
+After deducting costs, each bag of oyster mushrooms brings in a profit of 10,000-12,000 VND.
 Mushroom prices range from 50,000-80,000 VND/kg.

 Oyster mushrooms have high nutritional value and large market demand.
 Photo: Ngoc Vu.